eldher/datasciencecoursera/README.md

 ## Loading training and testing data sets.

-Coded a function to load both data sets.
 Using _fread_ instead of _read.delim_ resulted in lower loading time and automatic column recognition.
-The function works well taking advantage of folder/files names.
+I coded a function to take advantage of folder/files names.

 ```R
 LoadData <- function(tdata){